Kong: Skull Island: Box office

-Kong: Skull Island grossed $168 million in the United States and Canada and $398.6 million in other territories for a worldwide gross of $566.7 million.
+Kong: Skull Island grossed $168 million in the United States and Canada and $400.6 million in other territories for a worldwide gross of $568.6 million.
 With a production budget of $185 million, with about $136 million more spent on international marketing costs, the film needed to make at least $450–500 million worldwide to break-even.

 In the United States and Canada, Kong: Skull Island was projected to gross $40–50 million in its opening weekend, as well as a worldwide debut of $110–135 million.
 The film made $20.2 million on its first day from 3,846 theaters, including $3.7 million it made from Thursday night previews.
 In total, the film earned a better-than-expected $61 million on its opening weekend, defying the film's initial projection by 35%.
 It made $7.6 million from 382 theaters in IMAX, representing 12.5% of the film's entire opening weekend.
 In its second weekend, the film grossed $27.8 million (a drop of 54.4%), finishing second at the box office behind newcomer Beauty and the Beast.

 Internationally, the film debuted with $85.1 million from 20,900 screens in 65 markets.
 It opened in every market except Japan and China.
 The film scored the fourth-biggest March release with $4.8 million from 672 theaters in IMAX (the second biggest without China in it).
 The biggest openings came from the United Kingdom, Ireland ($7.6 million); South Korea ($7.4 million); Russia ($6.2 million); Mexico ($5.7 million); France ($4.1 million); Taiwan ($3.6 million); Australia ($3.6 million); Brazil ($3.4 million), Germany ($3.4 million); Malaysia ($2.65 million); India ($2.4 million); Spain ($1.6 million), and Italy ($1.6 million).
 In Vietnam (where the film was primarily shot and set), it scored the biggest opening of all time there with $2.5 million; this was the week after a huge model of the primate outside the theater caught on fire at the film's premiere.
 The film would eventually open in China with $71.6 million (its largest international market) and $3.5 million in Japan, where the film was released as King Kong: Giant God of Skull Island (Kingu Kongu: Dokurotou no Kyoshin).
-After its overseas run, the film would gross US$398 million internationally.
-It is the highest-grossing film in the MonsterVerse to date.
+After its overseas run, the film would gross US$400 million internationally.
+It is the second highest-grossing film in the Monsterverse to date.